-A new school year kicks off Monday morning and that means your child's lazy, relaxed days of summer are about to be replaced with packed schedules full of class time, homework, and after school activities.
-More than likely your children have been staying up late and sleeping in through much of their summer-break, and getting them back into a healthy sleep routine may be challenging to say the least.
+A new school year kicks off in 8 days!
+Where did the Alaska summer go?
+We all know what this means...our kids' lazy, relaxed days of summer are about to be replaced with packed schedules full of class time, homework, and after-school activities.
+More than likely your children have been staying up late and sleeping in through much of their summer break, and getting them back into a healthy sleep routine may be challenging to say the least.

 How much sleep does your child need every night?